microsoft/MXDial-IoT-Sample/README.md

 Once completed, run `install.cmd` from the extracted directory.

->IMPORTANT!: This version of the installer was used at the time of development.
+> [!ALERT]: This version of the installer was used at the time of development.
 For the latest environment setup or if you wish to complete this manually, follow the [Install Development Environment](https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/#install-development-environment) online guide.

-## Cloud resource setup
+## Cloud resources setup

 ### Create Azure Web App

 The Azure App Service is an integrated offering for building and hosting web apps.

 1. From the Azure Portal, go to the **Create a resource** option.